 Stainless steel screw-in with OMEGA hippocampus and commemorative text.

 Stainless steel bracelet.

-Months later, as the U.S. basked in the glow of its space race victory, Aldrin was asked to send his Speedmaster Professional to the Smithsonian museum in Washington D.C.
+Months later, as the US basked in the glow of its space-race victory, Aldrin was asked to send his Speedmaster Professional to the Smithsonian museum in Washington D.C.
 The watch that made it all the way to the Moon and back never did make it across the country to the museum.
 It was lost in the mail, or stolen, and is still missing to this day.
-Watch collectors have speculated as to its whereabouts ever since.

-In a further chapter to the Speedmaster’s already considerable legend, in April of 1970, astronaut Jack Swigert used its chronograph function to time a critical engine burn to align the crippled Apollo 13 spacecraft as it hurtled back to Earth.
-With the ship’s electronics turned off to conserve power, an operation that required a less than 10% margin of error was left to the precision of a hand-wound watch movement that had its origins in 1947.
-As most everyone knows, the maneuver worked, and the crew made it back to Earth unscathed.
-So appreciative of the Speedmaster was NASA that it endowed OMEGA with its “Snoopy Award,” an honor not bestowed lightly.
+Adding a further chapter to the Speedmaster’s already considerable legend, in April of 1970, astronaut Jack Swigert used its chronograph function to time a critical engine burn to align the crippled Apollo 13 spacecraft as it hurtled back to Earth.
+With the ship’s electronics turned off to conserve power, an operation that required a less than 10 percent margin of error was left to the precision of a hand-wound watch movement that had its origins in 1947.
+The maneuver worked, and the crew made it back to Earth unscathed.
+NASA was so appreciative of the Speedmaster that it endowed OMEGA with its “Snoopy Award,” an honor not bestowed lightly.

 OMEGA has tinkered with the Speedmaster several times in the years since it was flight-qualified by NASA.
 The Mark II version was given a new case shape, and the Mark IV was fitted with a self-winding movement for the first time.
 But when it came time for NASA to re-qualify a watch for manned space missions, it was still only the original Speedmaster Professional, unchanged since 1965, that passed.